 mdciao.nomenclature.LabelerGPCR

-Obtain and manipulate GPCR notation.
+Obtain and manipulate GPCR generic residue numbering provided by the GPCRdb.

 • structure based schemes, available for all GPCR classes.
 You can use them by instantiating with “GPCRdb(A)”, “GPCRdb(B)” etc. The relevant references are: